Tarangire National Park: Flora and fauna

 The park is famous for its high density of elephants and baobab trees.
 Visitors to the park in the June to November dry season can expect to see large herds of thousands of zebra, wildebeest and cape buffalo.
 Other common resident animals include waterbuck, giraffe, dik dik, impala, eland, Grant's gazelle, vervet monkey, banded mongoose, and olive baboon.
 Predators in Tarangire include lion, leopard, cheetah, caracal, honey badger, and African wild dog.

 The oldest known elephant to give birth to twins is found in Tarangire.
 A recent birth of elephant twins in the Tarangire National Park of Tanzania is a great example of how the birth of these two healthy and thriving twins can beat the odds.

 Home to more than 550 bird species, the park is a haven for bird enthusiasts.
 The park is also famous for the termite mounds that dot the landscape.
 Those that have been abandoned are often home to dwarf mongoose.
 In 2015, a giraffe that is white due to leucism was spotted in the park.
 Wildlife research is focused on African bush elephant and Masai giraffe.

 Since 2005, the protected area is considered a Lion Conservation Unit.

 Location and access

 Tarangire National Park can be reached via paved road south from Arusha in under two hours.
-Lake Manyara National Park is a 70 kilometer (43 mile) drive from Tarangire.
+Lake Manyara National Park is a 70 kilometre (43 mile) drive from Tarangire.